sonic-net/SONiC/doc/database/multi_namespace_db_instances.md

 Note: There are many other utilities which needs this additional parameter, will be updated in a similar fashion.

 ## Design of C++ Interface :  DBConnector()
-The C++ DBConnector interface is mainly used in the process context of swss/syncd etc in the dockers in their respective namespaces.
-In the namespaces currently we don't have any external DB refereces, hence not planning to extend the C++ DBConnector to handle multiple database_config.json files.

-Will be taken up as the next phase activity to get this class also at par with the python SonicDBConfig/SonicV2Connector modules.
+The C++ DBConnector interface needs to be extended to handle the INCLUDES attribute in the database_config.json file used to refer external database_config.json files.

 ## Upgrade, Downgrade